 The CSAT Score or Net Promoter Score (NPS) is a popular customer feedback metric that indicates the likelihood of people promoting a particular brand to their friends and family.

-It is calculated from responses of the likelihood of recommending a brand on a scale of 0 to 10.
+It is calculated from responses to the likelihood of recommending a brand on a scale of 0 to 10.
 Besides, the respondents are sorted into 3 groups based on their responses:

 The NPS is simply the percentage of promoters minus the percentage of detractors.